jacebenson/cedar/docs/docs/tutorial/chapter1/second-page.md

       </header>
       <main>
         <p>
-          This site was created to demonstrate my mastery of Redwood: Look on my works, ye mighty, and despair!
+          This site was created to demonstrate my mastery of Cedar: Look on my works, ye mighty, and despair!
         </p>
         <Link to={routes.home()}>Return home</Link>